redhat-cop/infra.lvm_snapshots/README.md

 The `revert` action will verify that all snapshots in the set are still active state before doing any merges.
 This is to prevent rolling back if any snapshots have become invalidated in which case the `revert` action should fail.

+#### `boot_backup`

+Boolean to specify that the `create` action should preserve image files under /boot required for booting the default kernel.
+The preserved image files should be restored with a `revert` action and they should be unlinked with a `remove` action.
+The images files are preserved using hard links so as to not consume any additional space under /boot.
+Default is true.

 #### `use_boom`

-Boolean to specify that a boom profile should be created to add a boot entry for the snapshot set and a backup of /boot should be made for rolling back.
+Boolean to specify that a boom profile should be created to add a Grub boot entry for the snapshot set.
 Default is true.

 #### `snapshot_autoextend_threshold`